zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    )
     ```

-1. Find the comment **Use the agent to generate an expense claim email**, and add the following code to create a thread for your agent to run on, and then invoke it with a chat message.
+1. Find the comment **Use the agent to process the expenses data**, and add the following code to create a thread for your agent to run on, and then invoke it with a chat message.

     (Be sure to maintain the indentation level):

     ```python
-   # Use the agent to generate an expense claim email
+   # Use the agent to process the expenses data
    thread: AzureAIAgentThread = AzureAIAgentThread(client=project_client)
    try:
         # Add the input prompt to a list of messages to be submitted
-        prompt_messages = [f"Create an expense claim for the following expenses: {expenses_data}"]
+        prompt_messages = [f"{prompt}: {expenses_data}"]
         # Invoke the agent for the specified thread with the messages
         response = await expenses_agent.get_response(thread_id=thread.id, messages=prompt_messages)
         # Display the response